lad-sapienza/BraDypUS/bdus-docs/deploy/infinityfree.md

 title: Publishing the locally created application to Infinityfree
 ---

+{: .callout-block .callout-block-info}
+The choise of Infinityfree for this demo is determined by a **non exhaustive** research of free PHP hosting solutions.
+There are probably many equivalent or better alternatives that offer for free the same or more features.
+It should be stressed out that the free plan of Infinityfree **is not** the best solution for a production environment, while it is more than enough for testin purposes.

 - [Create account](#create-account)
 - [Create the service](#create-the-service)
 - [Upload the files](#upload-the-files)